supertokens/supertokens-core/README.md

 ## 👩‍💻 Contributing
 Please see the [CONTRIBUTING.md](https://github.com/supertokens/supertokens-core/blob/master/CONTRIBUTING.md) file for instructions.

-## 📜 Development history
-Over the last few months, we have built out session management for SuperTokens.
-During this period, we have made our fair share of mistakes:
- - Our first version was architected such that it tightly coupled the backend and database layer.
-So we had one `npm` library for NodeJS with MySQL, and another one for NodeJS with MongoDB etc. When adding support for a new backend framework, majority of the logic and tests needed to be rewritten.
-It became clear that we needed to add a service in the middle.
-We do realise that adding this service means it's harder to get started and that there is an extra point of failure, however from the perspective of supporting each tech stack, this decision makes sense, since the failure problem can be addressed through easy to implement technical means.

-- Until August, 2020, our license was not truly open source.
-This was done as an experiment to get feedback on the importance of software license for the startup community.
-Since then, it's become very clear that we must use a standard open source license, so we chose Apache 2.0

-- We used to have a notion of a license key that was required to use the community version.
-This license key was issued by us, and would never expire.
-Some parts of the code still refer to that, however, it's only for backwards compatibility.
-For all intents and purposes, a license key doesn't exist for this version, which means anyone can build from source, and use SuperTokens for free, forever.

 ## 📝 License
 &copy; 2020 SuperTokens Inc and its contributors.
 All rights reserved.